Posted on February 18th, 2021

 Before 1985, moldable plastic was usually manufactured with asbestos, as the mineral had extraordinary durability and strength and was also widely available and inexpensive to purchase.
 However, this put plastic molders at high risk of asbestos exposure, as they would often dump bags and barrels of asbestos into large hoppers.

 Between 1907 and 1985, moldable plastic, also known as thermosetting plastic, contained a significant amount of asbestos, since the mineral gave the final product durability and strength.
 Furthermore, asbestos was added to plastic because it would prevent it from shrinking too much during the cooling process.
 The first brand of moldable plastic was Bakelite, whose executives realized that asbestos must be a crucial ingredient in their products so that they would be resistant to moisture, heat, acid, and electricity.
 While plastic that contains asbestos is not dangerous unless it is disturbed, people who partook in the manufacturing of moldable plastic were heavily exposed to asbestos, as they regularly had to dump bags and barrels of asbestos into large hoppers.
-Nowadays, former plastic molders who developed a disease as a result of occupational asbestos exposure can recover the financial compensation they are entitled to with the assistance of a specialized attorney.
+Nowadays, former plastic molders who developed cancer as a result of occupational asbestos exposure can recover the financial compensation they are entitled to with the assistance of a specialized attorney.

 Asbestos was present in moldable plastic as a filler material, since it increased the strength and fire resistance of the final product.
-During the last century, there were two processes of manufacturing moldable plastic, namely injection, and compression.
+During the last century, there were two processes for manufacturing moldable plastic, namely injection, and compression.
 Regardless of the process employed, workers would still be exposed to considerable amounts of asbestos on the job, as they were required to add asbestos fibers to the mix.
 The heaviest asbestos exposure among plastic molders occurred when they had to open up bags and barrels of asbestos and subsequently dump their contents into large hoppers.
 This created a cloud of asbestos, which the workers inevitably inhaled and ingested.

 Following the dumping of asbestos and the other ingredients used to manufacture plastic into the hopper, the compound was fed into a large cylinder and heated.
 A plunger pushed the plastic molding compound from the hopper into the heating unit, where it melted.
 Afterward, the molten plastic compound was fed through a nozzle and into the mold cavity to create the molded product.
 There was air or water circulating around the mold so that the contents cooled faster.
 When the mold was cold and the plastic hard, the mold would be opened and the plastic would be removed by a molder.
 Finally, dust and debris were removed from the mold, which once again generated asbestos dust that workers would unavoidably breathe in or swallow, in the absence of adequate protective equipment.